-Parsi New Year is a regional holiday celebrated in Maharashtra, India.
+Parsi New Year is a regional holiday celebrated on 17 August in Maharashtra, India.

 It is also known as 'Jamshedi Navroz' after the legendary King of Persia, Jamshed who started the Parsi Calendar and Navroz meaning 'new day'.

 Parsis follow the religion of Zoroastrianism, one of the oldest known monotheistic religions.
 It was founded by the Prophet Zarathustra in ancient Iran approximately 3500 years ago.

 It was one of the ancient world's most important religions for over 1000 years and was the official religion of Persia (now Iran) from 650 BCE until the rise of Islam in the 7th century.